This guest blog post is from one of our quality managers and bid reviewer, John Winder, and looks at how our bid review process works.

 Reviewing responses produced by our team of professional bid writers, prior to them being submitted, is a critical part of the quality assurance process embedded within our quality management system.
 This is UKAS ISO9001:2015 certified, and it is a huge focus within our organisation.

-The review process contributes to ensuring that Executive Compass maintain a win percentage of over 80%, but what does it entail and how does it contribute to creating winning bids?
+The review process contributes to ensuring that Executive Compass maintain a win percentage of 85%, but what does it entail and how does it contribute to creating winning bids?
 If you read on, I will explain.

 The review process has four key objectives that can be summarised as follows: